open-access-policies/health-tech/_engineering_policies/ENG-POL-002.md

 - **Testing:** All changes must pass a full suite of automated tests.
 Evidence of successful test runs (e.g., a link to the CI/CD build results) must be included in the pull request.
 Additionally, the Quality Assurance (QA) team must conduct manual testing where applicable and provide formal sign-off within the pull request, confirming the change meets requirements and does not introduce regressions.

 - **Deployment Approval:** Final approval to merge the change into the production release branch must be granted by authorized personnel (e.g., Engineering Lead or Manager) within the GitHub pull request.
 This approval signifies that the approver has verified that all required steps, including peer review, security review, and QA sign-off, have been successfully completed and documented.
+All approved production release branches must be tagged to ensure traceability and that the exact code deployed to production can be identified.

 **3.2 Emergency Changes**